-In accordance with Section 1.3.1 of the Ministry of Tourism, Culture and Sport's (MHSTCI) 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011), the Stage 1 archaeological assessment of the Elgin Road Property has determined that the study area exhibits high potential for the identification and recovery of archaeological resources and a Stage 2 archaeological assessment is recommended.
+In accordance with Section 1.3.1 of the Ministry of Tourism, Culture and Sport's (MHSTCI) 2011 Standards and Guidelines for Consultant Archaeologists (Government of Ontario 2011), the Stage 1 archaeological assessment of 233 Upper Queen Street has determined that the study area exhibits high potential for the identification and recovery of archaeological resources and a Stage 2 archaeological assessment is recommended.

-The Stage 2 assessment was conducted on May 18th, 2021, under archaeological consulting license P1289 issued to Kara Adams, MSc, of LEC by the MHSTCI.
+The Stage 2 assessment was conducted on April 12th, 2022, under archaeological consulting license P1289 issued to Kara Adams, MSc, of LEC by the MHSTCI.
 No archaeological resources were identified during the Stage 2 archaeological assessment of the study area, and as such no further archaeological assessment of the property is recommended.